-In an all-Australian clinical trial, Macquarie University Hospital has completed a Phase 1, first-in-human trial testing the safety and tolerability of a Glypican antibody in the treatment of solid tumors.
+In an all-Australian clinical trial, Macquarie University Hospital has completed a Phase 1, first-in-human trial testing the safety and tolerability of a Glypican antibody in the treatment of solid tumours.

 The protein Glypican-1 (GPC-1) occurs in many solid tumours such as prostate, bladder, pancreatic, glioblastoma, oesophageal, ovarian and brain cancers.